Watch our Nursing Video in WeVu

 Think of WeVu as a place for students or instructors to upload self-recorded videos of the performance of a clinical skill and then share it with the right teachers, practitioners, or fellow students.
 WeVu organizes students into programs, classes, and groups, with instructors able to see all their students' simulation videos.

 Once video is shared easily to the right people, it becomes a tool for real learning, even beyond a one-time debriefing.
 Instructors (or peers) give feedback to students tagged to precise moments and places on the video.
-For example, an instructor can critique her student's hand placement while dressing a wound, but then, seconds later, praise the student for excellent patient communication.
+For example, an instructor can critique a student contaminating the sterile field while dressing a wound, but then, seconds later, praise the student for excellent patient communication.

 - Anonymous UBC Nursing Student

 Clinical programs need to produce trained practitioners.
 And programs need to demonstrate that they’ve trained their students.
-WeVu uses (no-cost) phones or (low-cost) webcams as recording equipment and cloud software to solve the challenge of limited instructor time and limited training space.
+WeVu uses students’ phones or program webcams and IP cameras as recording equipment.
+Videos get uploaded tothe cloud, helping you get a handle on the challenge of limited instructor time and limited training space.
 WeVu can significantly lower instructional costs as students can do low-fidelity simulation almost anywhere.

 WeVu is not for instructional video (though it does work for that).
 And it’s not video-conferencing or real-time communication.
 Both of those are commonplace in educational settings.